 Answer: Yes, my mother keeps telling me to eat slowly and chew properly.
-May be chewing properly helps in swallowing food and good for food to digest.
+Maybe chewing properly helps in swallowing food and good for food to digest well.

 Q2.
 Imagine you are eating something hard like a green guava.
 What kinds of changes take place in it–from the time you bite a piece and put it in your mouth to when you swallow it?

-Answer: When I bite a guava I feel a bit hard and little bitter but later when chewing it becomes soft and sweet.
+Answer: When I bite a guava it feels a bit hard and a little bitter but later when chewing, it becomes soft and sweet.

 Q3.
 Think what does the saliva in our mouth do?